-In the desire to eliminate suffering and poverty , let us not forget that growth happens in the struggles of life.
+In the desire to create a perfect world, let us not forget that growth happens in the struggles of life.
 (More about this idea below)

-Note: I actually wrote this and made this graphic the day before the fire and it was supposed to be published yesterday, but WordPress is being wonky.
+Note: I actually wrote this and made this graphic the day before the stove caught fire and it was supposed to be published yesterday, but WordPress is being wonky.

 At the time, I was thinking about how bean counters , investors, and central planners are working to eliminate all risk from life for financial reasons and to automate everything which will eliminate the most productive jobs.
 If they succeed in building this world of the future all that’s left will be government and bureaucratic jobs, thinking jobs and maybe creative jobs.
 I say “maybe” on the creative jobs because AI will handle most of that.
 That leaves people to find things to do with their time, which often turns out badly.